Cryopreservation

 Cryopreservation or cryoconservation is a process where biological material—cells, tissues, or organs—are frozen to preserve the material for an extended period of time.
 At low temperatures (typically −80 C or -196 C using liquid nitrogen) any cell metabolism which might cause damage to the biological material in question is effectively stopped.
 Cryopreservation is an effective way to transport biological samples over long distances, store samples for prolonged periods of time, and create a bank of samples for users.

+Plant materials that have been preserved through cyropreservation can theoretically remain alive for centuries.
+They are then properly removed and regenerated into healthy plants.
+As a result, cyropreservation has proven to be an effective method for conserving plant with unique genetic makeup and some species that produce recalcitrant seeds.

 Molecules, referred to as cryoprotective agents (CPAs), are added to reduce the osmotic shock and physical stresses cells undergo in the freezing process.
 Some cryoprotective agents used in research are inspired by plants and animals in nature that have unique cold tolerance to survive harsh winters, including: trees, wood frogs, and tardigrades.

-The first human corpse to be frozen with the hope of future resurrection was James Bedford's, a few hours after his cancer-caused death in 1967.
+The first human corpse to be cryopreserved with the hope of future medical advancements making resuscitation possible was that of James Bedford, a few hours after his death due to cancer in 1967.
+This practice is referred to as cryonics.

 Natural cryopreservation

-Tardigrades, microscopic animals sometimes known as water bears, can survive freezing by replacing most of their internal water with a sugar called trehalose, preventing it from crystallization that otherwise damages, cell membranes.
+Tardigrades, microscopic animals sometimes known as water bears, can survive freezing by replacing most of their internal water with a sugar called trehalose, preventing it from crystallization that otherwise damages cell membranes.
 Mixtures of solutes can achieve similar effects.
 Some solutes, including salts, have the disadvantage that they may be toxic at intense concentrations.
 Wood frogs can also tolerate the freezing of their blood and other tissues.
 Urea is accumulated in tissues in preparation for overwintering, and liver glycogen is converted in large quantities to glucose in response to internal ice formation.
 Both urea and glucose act as "cryoprotectants" to limit the amount of ice that forms and to reduce osmotic shrinkage of cells.
 Frogs can survive many freeze/thaw events during winter if no more than about 65% of the total body water freezes.
 Research exploring the phenomenon of "freezing frogs" has been performed primarily by the Canadian researcher, Dr. Kenneth B. Storey.

 Freeze tolerance, in which organisms survive the winter by freezing solid and ceasing life functions, is known in a few vertebrates: five species of frogs (Rana sylvatica, Pseudacris triseriata, Hyla crucifer, Hyla versicolor, Hyla chrysoscelis), one of salamanders (Salamandrella keyserlingii), one of snakes (Thamnophis sirtalis) and three of turtles (Chrysemys picta, Terrapene carolina, Terrapene ornata).
 Snapping turtles Chelydra serpentina and wall lizards Podarcis muralis also survive nominal freezing but it has not been established to be adaptive for overwintering.
 In the case of Rana sylvatica one cryopreservant is ordinary glucose, which increases in concentration by approximately 19 mmol/L when the frogs are cooled slowly.